 UNITAR provides training and capacity development activities to assist mainly developing countries with special attention to Least Developed Countries (LDCs), Small Island Developing States (SIDS) and other groups and communities who are most vulnerable, including those in conflict situations.

-In 2017, UNITAR delivered 497 individual activities, including training, learning and knowledge sharing events, benefiting more than 56,000 participants – about 85% of whom were from developing countries including Least Developed Countries (LDCs).
+In 2019, UNITAR delivered 671 individual activities, including training, learning and knowledge sharing events, benefiting close to 133,500 participants – about 75% of whom were from developing countries including Least Developed Countries (LDCs).

-Seventy-one per cent of the Institute’s activities are delivered face-to-face, whilst twenty-seven per cent are delivered via UNITAR’s e-Learning platform.
-Most of UNITAR’s face-to-face activities take place at the country level, whilst some are conducted from UNITAR’s Headquarters in Geneva, as well as through its Offices in New York and Hiroshima.
+Fifty-nine per cent of the Institute’s activities are delivered face-to-face, whilst thirty-eight per cent are delivered via UNITAR’s e-Learning platform.
+Seventy-eight per cent of UNITAR’s face-to-face activities take place at the country level, whilst some are conducted from UNITAR’s Headquarters in Geneva, as well as through its Offices in New York and Hiroshima.

 The Institute is a project-based organization and does not receive any funds from the regular United Nations budget.
 UNITAR is financed entirely from voluntary contributions derived mainly from UN Member States, other UN agencies, international and intergovernmental organizations, foundations NGOs and the private sector.